YehoudaSaroussi/EmployeesList/README.md

 - **Database Connection Issues**: Ensure MySQL is running and the credentials in `application.properties` are correct.
 - **Port Conflicts**: Check if ports `8080` (backend) and `5173` (frontend) are available.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-### Acknowledgments

-- Inspired by industry best practices for full-stack development.
-- Special thanks to the open-source community for tools and libraries.